m4ttsch/omscs-notes-notes/information-security/introduction-to-cryptography.md

 According to [Kerckhoff’s principle](https://en.wikipedia.org/wiki/Kerckhoffs%27s_principle):
 > A  cryptosystem should be secure even if everything about the system, except the key, is public knowledge.

 In general, we keep our encryption algorithms open so that they can be analyzed and improved by the broader community.
-More importantly, we don’t have to rely on the secrecy of the algorithm for its security - the so-called “security by obscurity” principle.
+More importantly, we don’t have to rely on the secrecy of the algorithm for its security - the so-called "security by obscurity" principle.
 In practice, we should exclusively use the widely-known algorithms and standards.

 ## Types of Cryptography
 **Secret key cryptography** uses a single key for encryption and decryption, which means that the sender and the receiver must possess the same key.